3 Ways to Teach the Days of Creation + FREE Creation Cards Printable Pack

 Watch videos and documentaries about the days of creation.

-Add these to your playlist and watch them along with what you read and the other activities you plan to do.
+Another way to help teach about creation days is to use songs, videos, and documentaries.
+There are lots of these resources on YouTube to search.
+Add them to your playlist and watch them along with what you read and the other activities you plan to do.

 Final Thoughts about Teaching Creation to Your Kids